BlueBrain/circuit-build/doc/source/tutorial.rst

 4. Make `snakemake` command available.

-On vizcluster `snakemake` is available as a module:
+On BB5 cluster `snakemake` is available as a module:

 .. code-block:: bash